 Carrying out your role in the area

-You only need to book the accommodation product if you intend to sleep in Volunteer Camping.
-If you need access to perform your volunteer role in the area, you must contact your supervisor, who will assign your access.
+You only need to book one of the accommodation products if you want to stay overnight at Volunteer Camping.
+If you need to complete tasks in the area, you need to contact your manager, who will assign you work access.
+Remember to get access before you start your task, as there is access control in the area.

 Social activities